manimejia/uix/README.md

   navigateTabsByTabKey: false, // should both tab and arrow keys be used to navigate tabs
   expandPanelOnTabFocus: true, // should a panel be opened when it's tab has focus?
   focusPanelOnTabExpand: false, // should focus be set on the first focusable item in a panel when it is opened?
-  focusTabOnPanelBlur: false, // should focus be sent back to the tab when "Shift+Tab" key is pressed from first panel focusable
+  focusTabOnPanelBlur: false, // should focus be sent back to the tab when "Shif+Tab" key is pressed from first panel focusable
   tabsMultiSelectable: false, // can multiple panels be open at once?
-  tabsSelfClosable: false, // can an open panel be closed by it's own tab or only by opening another panel?
+  tabsSelfClosable: false, // can an open panel be closed by it's own tab or only by opening oanother panel?
-  navigateTabGridByArrowKeys: false, // should up and down arrow keys be used to navigate across rows if tabs span multiple rows?
+  navigateTabGridByArrowKeys: false, // should up and down arrow keys be used to navigate accros rows if tabs span multiple rows?
   navigateTabsAsCircularLoop: false, // should navigation keys loop to the other end when the end is reached in a group of tabs?
   scrollOnOpen: false, // should the browser window be scrolled to the top of a newly opened panel?
   updateLocationHash: false, // should the browser's location hash be updated when a panel is opened?